bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 ```

 {% callout(type="info") %}
-The `Children::spawn` call uses an advanced feature called a "bundle effect" - this is an
+The `Children::spawn` call uses an advanced feature called a "bundle effect".
-additional side-effect that happens after the `Children` component is inserted - in this case,
+This is an additional side-effect that happens after the `Children` component is inserted.
-creating the child entities.
+In this case, the child entities are actually created once the component is inserted.

 Bundle effects also work for `insert()` as well as `spawn()`.
 {% end %}